zilch/type-route/docs/guides/custom-query-string.md

 > Customizing the query string is an advanced feature your application most likely does not need.
 Utilities for customizing the query string are provided as an escape hatch to make it possible to keep using Type Route even in edge case scenarios.

-By default Type Route will use the parameter name as a values key in the query string.
+By default Type Route will use the parameter name as a value's key in the query string.
 If the value is an array type square brackets will follow the value name.
 Commas are used as the separator between values.

 ```tsx codesandbox-standard
 import { createRouter, defineRoute, param } from "type-route";